Reverse Mortgages

 States should require that proprietary reverse mortgages be nonrecourse loans to borrowers and their heirs.

 States should prohibit the reduction of payments on private reverse mortgages before borrowers sell, die, or permanently move from the home.
-They should also prohibit any requirement that borrowers repay reverse mortgage loans before borrowers sell, die, or move from the home.
+They should also prohibit any requirement that borrowers repay reverse mortgage loans before they sell, die, or move from the home.

 Proprietary reverse mortgage servicers should be required to:

-- provide loss mitigation options for borrowers who are facing foreclosure, and
+• provide loss mitigation options for borrowers who are facing foreclosure, and

-- carry insurance to protect the borrower in the event of their business failure.
+• carry insurance to protect the borrower in the event of their business failure.

 Disclosure of loan terms